 “If you want children to keep their feet on the ground, put some responsibility on their shoulders.” - Abigail Van Buren

-Likewise, if you teach your child to wash dishes after dinnertime with the absolute minimum amount of water and eco-friendly soap.
-A bar of awesome eco-friendly dish soap is Seed and Sprout Co's vegan and plastic-free Dish Bar used alongside Eco Max’s Dish Brush, which is made from sustainable coconut fiber.
+Likewise, teach your child to wash dishes after dinnertime with the absolute minimum amount of water and and eco-friendly soap!
+A bar of awesome eco-friendly dish soap is Seed and Sprout Co's vegan and plastic-free Dish Bar that can be used with Eco Max’s Dish Brush, which is made from sustainable coconut fiber.

 “Why try to explain miracles to your kids when you can just have them plant a garden”